JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 For the iOS part of the project, you'll make use of the [Model–view–viewmodel](https://en.wikipedia.org/wiki/Model–view–viewmodel) pattern again to connect the UI to the shared module, which contains all the business logic.

-The module is already connected to the iOS project — the Android Studio plugin wizard did all the configuration.
+The module is already connected to the iOS project — the Android Studio plugin wizard has completed the configuration.
 The module is already imported and used in `ContentView.swift` with `import shared`.

-> If you see errors in Xcode regarding the shared module or when updating your code, run the **iosApp** from Android Studio.
+> If you see errors in Xcode regarding the shared module or when updating your code, run **iosApp** from Android Studio.
 >
 {type="tip"}

 #### Introducing a view model

-1. Get back to your iOS app in Xcode.
+1. Go back to your iOS app in Xcode.
 2. In `iosApp/iOSApp.swift`, update the entry point for your app:

    ```swift